 The Trustee recognises its responsibilities as an owner of capital, and believes that good stewardship practices, including monitoring and engaging with investee companies, and exercising voting rights attaching to investments, protect and enhance the long-term value of investments.
-The Trustee has delegated to its investment managers the exercise of rights attaching to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, risks and environmental, social and governance ("ESG") considerations.
+The Trustee has delegated to its investment managers the exercise of rights attaching to investments, including voting rights, and engagement with issuers of debt and equity and other relevant persons about relevant matters such as performance, strategy, risks and ESG considerations.
+The Trustee expects managers to undertake voting and engagement in line with their stewardship policies, considering the long-term financial interest of investors.

 The Trustee does not monitor or engage directly with issuers or other holders of debt or equity.
-It expects the investment managers to exercise ownership rights and undertake monitoring and engagement in line with the managers' general policies on stewardship, as provided to the Trustee from time to time, taking into account the long-term financial interests of the beneficiaries.
+It expects the investment managers to exercise ownership rights and undertake monitoring and engagement, as provided to the Trustee from time to time, taking into account the long-term financial interests of the beneficiaries.